live-clones/gmsh/demos/api/README.txt

 This directory contains examples on how to use the Gmsh API.

-The files t1.{cpp,py}, t2.{cpp,py}, ... are reimplementations in C++ and Python of the corresponding .geo tutorials.
+The files t1.*, t2.*, ... are reimplementations in C++ (.cpp), C (.c), Python (.py) and Julia (.jl) of the corresponding .geo tutorials.
 The other files show how to use various other Gmsh API functions.

 To run the examples, you need the Gmsh dynamic library and the associated header files (for C++ and C) or modules (for Python and Julia).
-This library and the associated files can be either obtained from the binary Software Development Kit (SDK), or can be rebuilt using the Gmsh source code.
+This library and the associated files can be either obtained from the binary Software Development Kit (SDK), or can be rebuilt from the Gmsh source code.

 Using the Gmsh binary Software Development Kit (SDK)
 ----------------------------------------------------